honeycrux/GigaChader/README.md

 This project has two env files, one for frontend (`frontend/.env`) and one for backend (`backend/.env`).

-Using environment variables in the project: Please import ENV from `frontend/lib/env.ts` or `backend/lib/env.ts`.
+To get environment variables in the project, use `process.env.VARIABLE_NAME`.
+All variables from the env file are of `string` type.

-We use runtime validation on the env files using Zod.
-When you change environment variables on the frontend or backend, if the type validation needs change, please update the respective `lib/env.ts` file.
+When changing environment variables on the frontend or backend, please update the respective `environment.d.ts` file so that we get nice autocomplete.